Evidently most of the digital cameras with semiconductor

 diameter and the thickness of the wall.
 Used with an usual

-running to the horizon do not get smaller.
+the horizon do not get smaller.

 When talking about resolution it is highly recommended to get an